binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. `/lib/systemd/system/` (prefix with `/usr` dir for archlinux) unit files provided by installed packages.
 Have a look in here for many existing examples of unit files.
 2. `/etc/systemd/system/` unit files created by the system administrator.

 As mentioned [above](#vps-countermeasures-lack-of-visibility-proactive-monitoring-sysvinit-upstart-systemd-runit-systemd), systemd should be the first process started on your Linux server. systemd reads the different targets and runs the scripts within the specific targets `target.wants` directory (which just contains a collection of symbolic links to the unit files).
-For example the target file we will be working with is the `multi-user.target` file (actually we do not touch it, systemctl does that for us (as per the magic commands mentioned above)).
-Just as systemd has two locations in which it looks for unit files.
-I think this is probably the same for the target files, although there was not any target files in the system administrator defined unit location, but there were some `target.wants` files there.
+For example, the target file we will work with is the `multi-user.target` file (we do not actually touch it, systemctl does that for us (as per the magic commands mentioned above)).
+As systemd has two locations in which it looks for unit files, it is probably the same for the target files.
+There was not any target files in the system administrator-defined unit location, but there were some `target.wants` files there.

 **systemd Monit Unit file**